moonrepo/setup-rust/README.md

     crate, a checkout will be performed on-demand.
   - The `/registry` directory is _cleaned_ before saving the cache.
 This includes removing `src`, `.cache`, and any other unnecessary files.
+  - Registry artifacts older than 14 days will be removed.
 - `/target/debug`
   - Only the `debug` profile is cached, as this profile is typically used for formatting, linting, and testing.